yoga-au/learn-flutter-part-1/README.md

 }
 ```

-Syntax above can do multiple expression
+Syntax above can do multiple expression.

+### Update data correctly with stateful widget

+**Note:** need more explanation about stateful widget (initialize local state, how and why connect the `State` to `StatefulWidget`)